FrauH0lle/solus-slurpkg/README.md

   take precendenc over `packages`
 - `patches` Should be empty on the remote, contains the patches created by the user
+- `req_patches` Required patches.
+Contains required patches for some packages.
+  Use carefully.
 - `scripts` Little helper scripts
 - `unmaintained` Package definitions which are not maintained and kept for reference or the future